About McDonald Falls

 One of these days, I’m going to do that hike to see for myself why the place is so popular.

-McDonald Falls resides in Glacier National Park.
+McDonald Falls resides in Glacier National Park near Kalispell in Flathead County, Montana.
+It is administered by the National Park Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 We drove to McDonald Falls from the West Glacier turnoff for Glacier National Park.